bnkvarma9/RushTiles/TermsAndConditions.md

 8. Limitation of Liability
 To the fullest extent permitted by law, Rush Tiles is not liable for any indirect, incidental, or consequential damages arising from your use of Rush Tiles, including data loss or service interruptions.
 9. Governing Law
-These Terms are governed by the laws of New Jersey, USA without regard to conflict of law principles.
+These Terms are governed by the laws of New Jersey, USA, without regard to conflict of law principles.
 Disputes will be resolved in courts located in New Jersey.
 10. Contact Us
 For questions about these Terms, contact us at support@nivexa.net.